cilogon/cadre-registry-landing/self_signup_after_verification.md

-# Thank You for Verifying Your Email
+# Thank you for verifying your email address

-Now that your email has been verified your petition may be reviewed.
+Now that your email address has been verified we can review your application.

-You will receive an email after your petition has been approved.
+You will receive another email notification once your application has been approved.

-This is a placeholder to demonstrate the Confirmation Redirect URL functionality for COmanage Registry enrollment flow configuration.